Docs

 }

-To signin a user, you can use the signIn.email function provided by the client.
+To sign a user in, you can use the signIn.email function provided by the client.
 The signIn function takes an object with the following properties:

 signin.svelte